Free skid steer 500-hour service procedure

 Preview the template

-What is a skid steer 500-hour service?
+What is a skid steer 500-hour service procedure?

 A 500-hour service is the second tier of scheduled preventive maintenance for a skid steer loader (bobcat).
 It is performed every 500 engine hours and is classified as an intermediate service.
 The procedure includes all 250-hour (minor) service tasks plus additional items: replacing the fuel filter, replacing the outer air filter element, replacing the hydraulic return filter, checking or replacing drive motor oil (chaincase), adjusting fan belt tension, load-testing the battery, torquing ROPS mounting bolts to specification, inspecting cab door and window latches, inspecting auxiliary hydraulic lines and taking a hydraulic oil sample for analysis.
 This service is typically performed by a qualified mechanic or fitter with the appropriate tools and torque specifications.

-Benefits of scheduled skid steer servicing
+Benefits of using this skid steer 500-hour service procedure

 - Reduced breakdowns: replacing fuel and hydraulic filters at 500 hours prevents contamination that leads to injector failure and hydraulic pump damage.